earthly/website/blog/_posts/2021-06-29-video-camera-on.md

 - [x] Fix Grammarly Errors
 - [ ] Read out loud
 - [ ] Write 5 or more titles and pick the best on
+ - Video On
+ - Wait What - Video Cameras On
+ - Video Cameras and SQL Errors
+ - Vidoe Cameras, SQL Errors and Rabbit Holes
 - [ ] Create header image in Canva
 - [ ] Optional: Find ways to break up content with quotes or images
 - [ ] Verify look of article locally